antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 to deal with this because it's an organisational issue. **Managers should focus on people, engineers on systems.
 Processes should be the common ground.**

+Based in Eloy Coto's feedback, I'm going to stop here.
+Relation with managers is tricky and, in many cases, very dependant of the organization.
+If you have been working in big organization, you already know the relation with your manager is probably one of the main factors for success.
+I'm not particularly good on this so I need more advise than the advise I can give!

 ## Don't be a hero

 Another typical trap of the role is to become a hero.
 It may happen for many